ropy1971/azure-powershell/README.md

 Comments
 --------
-- Please fell free to contribute to these scripts.
+- Please feel free to contribute to these scripts.
 - Fork and Clone are also availables.